 We employ our information technology, or IT, system to support our voice services and other services.
-In recent years, through continuous upgrading, our IT system has the capability to support our wireline, mobile and other services on an integrated basis and to support other services related operations such as account opening, billing and customer services.
+In recent years, through continuous upgrading, our IT system has the capability to offer full service support to our wireline, mobile and other services on an integrated basis and to support other services related operations such as account opening, billing and customer services.